srImathE satakOpAya nama:

 kalandhu pEsina pEchchu aravam kEttilaiyO

-“the whole night they were together, why are they talking to each other now”
+“They were together the whole night, why are they talking to each other now”

-Inner meaning: If a bhAghavathar were to go somewhere from the group of devotees, then these people would talk to each other to reduce their angst about that separation, until that bhAghavathar joins back; have you not heard them talking to each other?
+Inner meaning: If a devotee were to go somewhere from the group of devotees, then these people would talk to each other to reduce their angst about that separation, and will think about it until that devotee returns; have you not heard them talking to each other?

 “Instead of talking about what I lack, talk about the signs of dawning”